google/executor.nvim/README.md

  -- Set this to `false` to use a popup. use_split = true,

+  -- Configure the width of the input prompt when setting a command. input = {
+    width = math.floor(vim.o.columns * 4/5),
+  },

  -- Configure the split.
 These are ignored if you are using a popup. split = {
    -- One of "top", "right", "bottom" or "left"